Updated June 21, 2023

 The agents and the brokers split the real estate commission.

-Once the property is sold, the real estate commission gets evenly split between the seller’s agent, the buyer’s agent, and their respective brokers.
+Once the property is sold, the real estate commission gets evenly split between the seller’s agent, the buyer’s agent, and respective brokers.
 Typically, the commission is paid out of the property’s selling price.
-In the US, the commission split ranges from 49%-51% to 52-48% for the seller’s and buyer’s agent, respectively, depending on the region in which they operate (as shown below).
+In the US, the commission split ranges from 49%-51% to 52-48% for the seller’s and buyer’s agent, depending on the region in which they operate (as shown below).

 How are Real Estate Commission Rates determined?